-Gautier has been the recipient of the Crazyhorse Prize, the Danahy Fiction Prize, the Jack Dyer Prize, the William Richey Prize, the Schlafly Microfiction Award, and the Lamar York Prize in Fiction.
+Gautier has won numerous awards for her individual short stories, including the Anton Chekhov Award for Very Short Fiction, the Crazyhorse Prize, the Danahy Fiction Prize, the Rick DeMarinis Prize, the Jack Dyer Prize, the Raleigh Review Flash Fiction Prize, the William Richey Prize, the River Styx Schlafly Microfiction Award, the Sycamore Review Black Trans Prose Award, and the Lamar York Prize in Fiction.
 She has also received grants from the Illinois Arts Council and the Pennsylvania Council on the Arts.
-Her fiction has been supported with fellowships and scholarships from American Antiquarian Society, The Betsy Hotel, Breadloaf Writer’s Conference, Callaloo Writer’s Workshop; Dora Maar, Hawthornden International Retreat for Writers; Hurston/Wright Foundation Writer’s Workshop, Kimbilio, Kimmel Harding Nelson Center, Key West Literary Seminars; MacDowell Colony; Prairie Center of the Arts; Ragdale Foundation, Sewanee Writer’s Conference, Ucross Foundation; Vermont Studio Center and Writers in the Heartland.
+Her fiction has been supported with fellowships and scholarships from American Antiquarian Society, The Besty Hotel, Breadloaf Writer’s Conference, Callaloo Writer’s Workshop, the Camargo Foundation, the Chateau de Lavigny, the Dora Maar House, Hawthornden International Retreat for Writers; Hurston/Wright Foundation Writer’s Workshop, Kimbilio, Kimmel Harding Nelson Center, Key West Literary Seminars, MacDowell Colony; Prairie Center of the Arts; the Ragdale Foundation, Sewanee Writer’s Conference, Ucross Foundation; Vermont Studio Center and Writers in the Heartland.

 Gautier was born and raised in Brooklyn NY.
 She is a native New Yorker who currently lives in Chicago and Miami.
 She is an active and financial member of Delta Sigma Theta.